-Does your home have a fireplace that you wish would just go away?
+Does your home have an old fireplace that you wish would just go away – maybe it doesn’t fit the aesthetic of your house or its letting in a cold draft when you never use it.
 You have probably thought about trying to just cover it up at some point or another.
-Can you just cover up a fireplace though?
+But, can you just cover up a fireplace ?

 But this is only a temporary solution.
 For a more permanent fix, you can build a cover yourself using lumber and drywall.
 If you’re a homeowner who is thinking of selling your home in the near future, this is a perfect option for you.
 This cover will be easy to remove before you show your home to potential buyers.
 Once you complete this DIY fireplace cover, you’re able to paint the cover however you want to make it blend in with your desired theme.
 Just remember to put a foam board inside the fireplace or in front of the doors to prevent a draft from occurring.
 When making your cover, it’s a good idea to wear a KN95 mask to stop dust particles from entering your airway!